seboss1111/jarvis-youtube-player/README.md

 ## Description
-Play a music taken from youtube with <a target="_blank" href="http://domotiquefacile.fr/jarvis/">Jarvis assistant</a>.
+Play a music or a video taken from youtube with <a target="_blank" href="http://domotiquefacile.fr/jarvis/">Jarvis assistant</a>.

 <img src="https://raw.githubusercontent.com/QuentinCG/jarvis-youtube-player/master/presentation.png" width="500">